DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/debugging-tests.md

 #### Test Speed

 TestCafe Studio provides the capability to change test speed.
 By default, tests are executed at full speed with minimum delays between actions.
 This makes it hard to identify problems visually when running a test.
+You can slow down the test in one of the following ways.

-To slow down the test, use the **Set Test Speed** action.
+* Use the **Set Test Speed** action.
 The action parameter allows you to specify test speed from 1 to 0.01.

     IMAGE

+* Change the **Speed** option's value in the **Run Configurations** dialog.

 When tests run slowly, you can monitor test execution more easily and notice when test behavior differs from the one that's expected.